GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Bard.md

 Furthermore, if a creature affected by your performance attempts an attack against a legendary creature or a creature of a type included in your Odd feature- you may expend the use of your Random Piece of Knowledge to grant advantage on that attack.

 ### 7) Jammy
 When a magical effect would inflict an attack against you, you may impose disadvantage on that attack.
-You must comple a long or full rest before doing so again.
+You must complete a long or full rest before doing so again.

 ### 7) More Random Knowledge
 Choose two creature types from the folowing (Bigenerae, Drakomadiae, Ephemera, Fey, Fiend, Monster).
 Your Random Piece of Knowledge can also apply to the appropriate checks/saves pertaining to the selected creature types.
+Additionally, anytime a creature you can perceive casts a spells, you may expend your use of Random Piece of Knowledge to know the name of that spell.
+If you do, you may also use your reaction to attempt to counterspell it as though you knew the spell.

 ### 8) Spurn Spell
 Anytime a creature within 10 yards attempts a spellcheck, you may use your reaction to impose a penalty to that check equal to 1d4 + the spell's tier.
 You cannot do so on consecutive rounds.